Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 <!--
 title: "How to Add a Level 2 Rule"
 description: "How to add a Level 2 rule to the Java Agent and TeamServer"
-tags: "java agent rules level"
+tags: "java agent rules level 2"
 -->

 ## When Should I Use A Level 2 Rule?

 Most of the rules that come with Contrast are Level 2 rules.
-There are rules that are driven from the agent's policy file.
-Contrast can be overridden to use a custom policy file, allowing for an organization to fully control all the sensor instrumentation used by Contrast.
-Using this capability, you can:
+These are rules that are driven from the agent's policy file.
+Contrast can be overridden to use a custom policy file, allowing an organization to fully control all sensor instrumentation used by Contrast.
+With this capability, you can:
 * Add new rules
 * Alter the requirements for existing rules
 * Disable or delete rules